Alvsch/PLua/README.md

 ## Plugin Lifecycle

 1. PLua scans the `plugins` directory for `.lua` files
-2. It loads plugin metadata from each file
+2. It loads and evaluates each plugin file to get its manifest (which contains metadata and lifecycle functions)
 3. Enabled plugins are initialized by:
    a.
 Loading the plugin script
    b.
-Calling its `on_enable` function
+Calling its `on_enable` function from the manifest
-4. When plugins are disabled, their `on_disable` function is called
+4. When plugins are disabled, their `on_disable` function from the manifest is called

 ## Event System